 from the ASCAP Foundation.
 Her scores are now available through BabelScores, an online publishing platform based in France.

-Ms. Wang has been a fellow at the Aspen Music Festival, Domaine Forget, Composit Music Festival, MusicX Festival, Bowdoin International Music Festival, June in Buffalo, Pacific Music Festival, Tutti New Music Festival, Bang on a Can Music Festival, Festival of Women Composers, Society of Composers National Conference, an associate artist at the Atlantic Center for the Arts, and has worked with Steven Stucky, George Tsontakis, Robert Beaser, Matthias Pintscher, Joel Hoffman, David Felder, David Lang, Michael Gordon, Julia Wolfe, and Lera Auerbach.
+Dr. Wang has been a fellow at the Aspen Music Festival, Domaine Forget, Composit Music Festival, MusicX Festival, Bowdoin International Music Festival, June in Buffalo, Pacific Music Festival, Tutti New Music Festival, Bang on a Can Music Festival, Festival of Women Composers, Society of Composers National Conference, an associate artist at the Atlantic Center for the Arts, and has worked with Steven Stucky, George Tsontakis, Robert Beaser, Matthias Pintscher, Joel Hoffman, David Felder, David Lang, Michael Gordon, Julia Wolfe, and Lera Auerbach.
 She has studied with Nils Vigeland, Reynold Tharp, Erik Lund, Erin Gee, Stephen Taylor, Gordon Shi-Wen Chin, Wan-Chen Huang, and participated in master classes with Tristan Murail, Marco Stroppa, John Corigliano, John Harbison, Fabien Lévy, Joshua Fineberg, Stephen Hartke, Cindy Cox, and Michael Hersch.
-Wang is currently pursuing her Doctor of Musical Arts degree at the University of Illinois, Urbana-Champaign.
-She holds degrees from the Manhattan School of Music and SooChow University.
+Dr. Wang holds a Doctor of Musical Arts degree from the University of Illinois, Urbana-Champaign, and a Master of Music degree from the Manhattan School of Music.
 For more information, please visit www.AshleyWang.com

 New York Times - Current - Zankel Hall at Carnegie Hall, 4/20/2012